benashford/redis-async/README.md

 * 0.1.2 - fixed inconsistencies dealing with Error responses, and also making sure that the first error is reported when dealing with script compilation errors.
 * 0.2.0 - Uses [JRESP](https://github.com/benashford/jresp) for serialising RESP.
 * 0.3.0 - Significant performance/stability improvements achieved by moving connection pooling/pipelining/etc. into the JRESP layer.
+* 0.3.1 and 0.3.2 - Performance improvements.

 ## Still to-do

-1. Performance testing.
-2. Additional configuration options (e.g. level of buffering)
-3. Test coverage.
+1. Test coverage.
-4. Documentation (especially around edge-cases, e.g. lost connection).
+2. Documentation (especially around edge-cases, e.g. lost connection).
-5. Cluster support.
+3. Cluster support.
+4. More realistic scenarios for performance testing.

 ## License